-The OneGeology-Europe project (1G-E) has made geological spatial data held by the GeologicalSurveys of Europe more easily discoverable, accessible and shareable. .
-It made a significant contribution to the progress of INSPIRE – i.e. develop systems and protocols to better enable the discovery, viewing, downloading and sharing of core European spatial geological data.
+The OneGeology-Europe project (1G-E) has made geological spatial data held by the GeologicalSurveys of Europe more easily discoverable, accessible and shareable.
+It made a significant contribution to the progress of INSPIRE – i.e. developing systems and protocols to better enable the discovery, viewing, downloading and sharing of core European spatial geological data.

 This project succeeded in developing a harmonised datamodel (based on existing international standards) for 1:1 million geological map data, and serving these data for 21 countries through OGC-compliant web services in a multilingual portal in 18 languages.
 The project also succeeded in developing a single licence for use of these data.

 The project was funded by the European Commission’s DG Information Society and Media.
 OneGeology-Europe had 29 partners within the consortium from 20 nations.

 To expand on the success of OneGeology-Europe and broaden the scope of pan-European geological information available to EU institutions, stakeholders and the public, 1G-E was adapted to create the European Geological Data Infrastructure (EGDI), launched by EuroGeoSurveys in 2016.
 All data developed under the 1G-E project, and many more projects that have followed, can now be found in the EGDI portal: http://www.europe-geology.eu/